magic/test/README.md

 rework of bin scripts and update dependencies to esmodules

 #### 0.1.2
-cli now works on windows again
+cli now works on windows again (actually, this version is broken on all platforms.)

+#### 0.1.3
+cli now works everywhere

+#### 0.1.4
+npm run scripts of magic/test itself can be run on windows.